Yumeng2022/pm566-project/Midterm/README.md

     ##  3rd Qu.:  56.0   3rd Qu.:   37.0   3rd Qu.:   33.0
     ##  Max.   :3483.0   Max.   :15441.0   Max.   :13510.0

-> Since the death counts were wide-ranged integers, it’s hard to
-> summarize the leading causes’ trends with the raw data.
-Thus, averages
-> of death counts should be calculated for further analysis.
+Since the death counts were wide-ranged integers, it’s hard to summarize the leading causes’ trends with the raw data.
+Thus, averages of death counts should be calculated for further analysis.

 ## 1. Overall Mortality Trends by Year

 Table 1 presented the average death counts among different causes by year.
+Except for two COVID-19 causes, all other factors remained similar from 2019 to 2021.
+COVID-19-attributed mortality began by 2020 and increased slightly in 2021.

 ``` r
 tab1= as.tibble(group_by(ah, Year) %>%